Ahhhh, the holidays…

 Or, is it actually a little more like…

 Loved up couples everywhere, aaaand me.
 Single, lonely old me.

-This might depend on how long you’ve been single and how ready for someone you are, but either way there’s little doubt the questions will come… “Met anyone special this year?”
+This might depend on how long you’ve been single and how ready you are to meet someone, but either way, there is little doubt the questions will come… “Met anyone special this year?”
 “How’s the dating world going?”
 “When are we going to see you bring someone to Christmas?”

 Sometimes the relentless nature of it can be hard to bear, let alone work out how to handle.

 Let’s assume by your reading of this article that you’d like some advice on how to get through this time, where socieities tendancy to shame those not in relationships hits year-round highs.

 Good, let’s do that.

 Getting through the Christmas holiday period as a single can often go one of two ways; a nice break from the dating world to enjoy time with family, or a consistent reminder of your singledom every time you see the love and affection shared between the couples around you (and the questions from family, obviously).

 Before any strategy on handling those repetitive questions, you have to be honest with yourself; “Do I care about being single over the holidays and what my family think about it?”